Drwhomust/hazzy/README.md

 The legacy version of hazzy was an old version made in RPG Maker using JavaScript.

-The code is very bad and i stopped working on it because of that.
+The code is very bad and I stopped working on it because of that.
 It has caused many problems (both backend and front end) and it wasn't worth on working on,

-That's why i left it in faver for the new recode (aka this, the GoDot version)
+That's why i left it in faver for the new recode (aka this, the Godot version)

-You can still view it here, but be warned.
-It's very buggy and the code is a mess
+You can still view it [here](https://github.com/Drwhomust/hazzy), but be warned.
+It's very buggy, and also if you view the source code it's a mess so good luck trying to work on it.

-> If you are seeing this quoat block and the "here" is not a link it means i haven't made the branch and likey the code is still being made

 # How can I contribute?